-Beverage containers compose only 4-6% (by weight) of municipal solid waste, but the upstream environmental effects of container wasting are disproportionately high.
+Beverage containers compose less than 6% (by weight) of municipal solid waste, but the upstream environmental effects of container wasting are disproportionately high.
 For example, beverage containers account for 20% of the greenhouse gas emissions resulting from replacing wasted containers with new containers made from virgin materials.
 By increasing collection and recycling of these containers, bottle bills mitigate their negative environmental effects.

 United States Environmental Protection Agency, Municpal Solid Waste in the United States: 2011 Facts and Figures (2013) Table 19

 Usman Valiante, “Energy to Waste: Measuring diversion by weight distracts us from more environmentally revelant criteria,” Solid Waste & Recycling April/May 2000.